divyansh2508/AMQP/README.md

 Then the exception handling is used in case of function getting terminated due to keyboard interruption.
 Then after the completion of the work the connection is cosed or stopped.

+#Setup
+Install the packages pika and pymongo, with the following command on Windows respectively: pip install pika python -m pip install "pymongo[srv]"

 #How to run the project?

 To run this, first go to file consumer.py, run it using the command python consumer.py